 So when you are looking to identify a trend within the Forex markets, you can use the correct way to draw trend lines, to identify horizontal levels of support and resistance.
 But first you need to know the correct way to draw trend lines.
 That’s exactly what I will cover next…

 The Correct Way To Draw Trend Lines

-To demonstrate to you the correct way to draw trend lines, the most effective way is to actually show you within a video how I personally draw them in the markets.
+To demonstrate to you how to draw trend lines correctly, the most effective way is to actually show you within a video how I personally draw them in the markets.

 So to effectively draw trend lines that you can use to trade off in the markets.
 You need to always start with two swing points within the charts.
 This can easily be identified by the use of fractals.

 Below is an example of a price chart, using just two swing points to mark of a trend line within a bullish market.